-So with that said, here's what we did with our cornmeal on days 4 & 5...
+Here's what we did with our cornmeal on days 4 and 5...

 I see more: It was sooo interesting because I noticed that my school age children (who were out for the summer) kept making comments like "ooh, I messed up" or, "I need a new paper so that I can start over".
 My younger children (preschoolers and toddlers) never blinked.
 They literally kept their eyes focused and just enjoyed the...what was that word again?
 Oh yeah, the process of creating.
 LIGHT BULB MOMENT HERE!
 Something happens to us as we grow older.
 We lose the ability to have fun just for the sake of having fun.
 We are too focused on a "finished product".
 Hmmm?
 What is that?
 Could it be... standardized testing, the grading system, and the expectations we place on them?

 Lesson Learned: I mentioned to one of the parents that this is the kind of hands-on projects that makes their child's day.
 I have found that when I bring out activities like this and let the children have large blocks of uninterupted free time, they will stay focused on certain details for HOURS!
 This is why I love the creative process.
 This is why I love art.
 This is what I love about that child development class I took all those years age.
 I learned that even though we are all together, there is a place within us where we can be content at the same time!

 Helpful Tip: Recycle, reuse, and repurpose when possible.
 Also, using less expensive items such as cornmeal to "stretch" other expensive materials like colored sand, is a cost effective solution when working with young children.
 Toddlers and Preschoolers and have a way of using "too much" of the materials they are working with, but this is part of their process.
 Be supportive and give them opportunities to use the materials without limit.
 You may be surprised at how long this holds their attention!